flowcase/flowcase/README.md

 ### 2️⃣ Create a Docker Network

-Next, create a Docker network for Flowcase.
-This network will facilitate communication between containers:

 ```shell
 docker network create --driver=bridge flowcase_default_network
 ```

 ### 3️⃣ Set Up Data Storage

-Create a directory on your local machine to store Flowcase's database.
-Replace `/path/to/your/data/` with your desired path:

 ```shell
 mkdir /path/to/your/data/